Wood Frog Natural History

 When a female reaches the pool, she is grabbed by a chorusing male.
 The male grasps the female in amplexus and waits for her to lay eggs which he fertilizes with his sperm.

-Since males respond to movement, they sometimes grab animals other than a female wood frog.
+Since males respond to movement when seeking a mate, they sometimes grab animals or objects other than a female wood frog.
 This excited male is attached to a green frog.

 Males, when seeking to mate, will grab almost anything that moves in the vernal pool.
 In some cases, many males will cluster around the same female.
 The female here is the one with hind legs out to the left and her right forearm over the male on the lower right.

-A female will produce up to 1500 eggs in one or more masses but most often a single egg mass which is attached to submerged vegetation.
+A female will produce up to 1500 eggs in one or more masses attached to submerged vegetation.
 A fresh mass might be the size of a golf ball but the gelatinous material surrounding each egg absorbs water and the mass expands to approximately baseball size in a day or so.
 The large mass above is a wood frog egg mass.
-The smaller masses are from mole salamanders.
+The smaller masses are from Spotted and Jefferson Salamanders.

 The wood frog egg mass is a cluster of individual eggs.
 Each egg is surrounded by an individual mass of jelly.
 Here several masses attached to a piece of vegetation are being lifted from the water.
 The white eggs to the right are dead, most likely from either not being fertilized or being at the water surface during a freeze.